Extending Matchgate Simulation Methods to Universal Quantum Circuits

-In quantum computation, matchgates refer to a group of two-qubit parity-preserving gates of the form:
+In quantum computing context, matchgates refer to a group of two-qubit parity-preserving gates of the form:

 where $det(A) = det(B) = \pm 1$.
 Gates of this type commonly occur in domains such as quantum chemistry \cite{arute2020observation}, fermionic linear optics \cite{knill2001fermionic}, quantum machine learning \cite{johri2021nearest}, and comprise part of the native gate set of several quantum computing architectures.
 An important fact about matchgates is that when they are composed into nearest neighbour circuits, they are efficiently classically simulable.
-This was first discovered by Valiant \cite{valiant2002quantum} in the context of `perfect matchings' of a graphical representation of matchgate unitaries, and was extended to a physical context by Terhal and DiVincenzo \cite{terhal2002classical}, and later Josza and Miyake \cite{Josza2008}, each of whom developed classical algorithms to efficiently simulate matchgate circuits in different input and output regimes.
+This was first discovered by Valiant \cite{valiant2002quantum} in the context of `perfect matchings' of a graphical representation of matchgate unitaries.
+It was then extended to a fermionic context by Terhal and DiVincenzo \cite{terhal2002classical}, and later Josza and Miyake \cite{Josza2008}, each of whom developed classical algorithms to efficiently simulate matchgate circuits in different input and output regimes.
 When confronted with the fact that matchgates are efficiently simulable, a natural question is whether such efficiency is maintained as small numbers of a universality-enabling primitive outside of the matchgate group are added.
-For example, such primitives could include CZ, SWAP and CPhase gates, which are all examples of `parity preserving non-matchgates' \cite{Brod2011}, (for brevity we refer to these as ZZ gates), known together with matchgates to form a universal gate set.
+For example, such primitives could include CZ, SWAP and CPhase gates, which are all examples of `parity preserving non-matchgates' \cite{Brod2011}, (for brevity we refer to these as ZZ gates).
 Is it possible to develop a method to simulate these universal matchgate circuits, dubbed `matchgate + ZZ' circuits?

-To answer this question, we take inspiration from the recent advent of analogous techniques to simulate so-called `Clifford + T' circuits.
-In this domain, we consider circuits formed from Clifford gates: \{CNOT, H, S\}, which are known to be classically simulable via the Gottesman-Knill theorem \cite{Aaronson_2004}.
-These circuits are supplemented with a small number, $m$, of $\ket{T} = \cos(\frac{\pi}{8})\ket{0} + \sin(\frac{\pi}{8})\ket{1} $ so-called magic states, which taken together form a universal gate set.
-It was shown that via a method known as stabilizer decomposition \cite{Bravyi_2016}, the Gottesman-Knill Theorem could be extended to simulate n-qubit Clifford + T circuits in time polynomial in $n$ and scaling as $\mathcal{O}(2^{mlog_{2}\frac{3}{4}})$ in the number of $\ket{T}$ states \cite{qassim2021improved}.